Money and mind control: Big Tech slams ethics brakes on AI

-SAN FRANCISCO • In September last year, Google's cloud unit looked into using artificial intelligence (AI) to help a financial firm decide whom to lend money to.
+SAN FRANCISCO (REUTERS) - In September last year, Google's cloud unit looked into using artificial intelligence (AI) to help a financial firm decide whom to lend money to.

 It turned down the client's idea after weeks of internal discussions, deeming the project too ethically dicey because the AI technology could perpetuate biases like those around race and gender.